rrwen/poster-gisci-osmol/README.md

-# paper-gisci2016
+# Outlier Detection in OpenStreetMap Data using the RandomForest Algorithm and Variable Contributions
-GIScience 2016 conference paper and poster
+A short peer-reviewed paper and poster for the Ninth International Conference on Geographic Information Science in Montreal, Canada.